Inzahanyang/vanilaJS/readme.md

 - Style side nav and modal
 - Add functionality to make menu open/close on button click
 - Add functionality to make modal open/close on button click

+## Hangman Game

+Select a letter to figure out a hidden word in a set amount of chances

+#### Project Specifications

+- Display hangman pole and figure using SVG
+- Generate a random word
+- Display word in UI with correct letters
+- Display wrong letters
+- Show notification when select a letter twice
+- Show popup on win or lose
+- Play again button to reset game